kutlerskaggs/json-api-ify/README.md

             // whether or not to include the nested resource(s)
             include: true,

+            // optionally specify a non-default schema to use
+            schema: 'my-schema',

             // a map of links to define on the relationship object
             links: {
                 self(resource, options, cb) {